 Philip of Spain duly arrived in England and to elevate Philip to the same rank as Mary, his father ceded the crown of Naples as well as his claim to the Kingdom of Jerusalem, to him.
 The marriage was celebrated in July 1554, Phillip was eleven years younger than his bride.
 Philip and Mary appeared on coins together, with a single crown suspended between them as a symbol of joint reign.
 Mary, who had known little affection since her mother's death, was in love for the first time in her life at the age of thirty-seven.
 Philip, much younger than his bride, unfortunately, did not reciprocate her affection.
 Phillip's father, Charles V abdicated in 1555 and Philip became king of Spain, the Netherlands, and all Spanish dominions in Italy and America.
 Philip reactivated the Spanish Inquisition in an attempt to deal with the growth of Protestantism in Europe.

 Mary believed herself pregnant but was humiliated when the desperately awaited child did not arrive at the due time and she had to accept that she had been mistaken.
 The Queen had in fact, suffered from a phantom pregnancy.
 Philip, never particularly enamoured of her, left England shortly after, leaving Mary desolate and deserted and pathetically yearning for his return.

-Philip returned briefly to enlist England's support in a war against France, which lead to the loss of Calais, which had been in English hands since the conquests of Edward III, a source of great sadness to the Queen.
+Philip returned briefly to enlist England's support in a war against France, which led to the loss of Calais in 1558, which had been in English hands since the conquests of Edward III, a source of great sadness to the Queen.
 She was reported to have said at the time "When I am dead and chested you will find Calais written on my heart."
 Mary again believed herself pregnant of a child which would continue her work and ensure a Catholic succession.
 It turned out to be a tumour.